zmkfirmware/zmk/docs/docs/config/behaviors.md

 | `wait-ms`        | int           | The default time to wait (in milliseconds) before triggering the next behavior.                                                              | `CONFIG_ZMK_MACRO_DEFAULT_WAIT_MS` |
 | `tap-ms`         | int           | The default time to wait (in milliseconds) between the press and release events of a tapped behavior.                                        | `CONFIG_ZMK_MACRO_DEFAULT_TAP_MS`  |

+With `compatible = "zmk,behavior-macro-one-param"` or `compatible = "zmk,behavior-macro-two-param"`, this behavior forwards the parameters it receives according to the `&macro_param_*` control behaviors noted below.

 ### Macro Control Behaviors

 The following macro-specific behaviors can be added at any point in the `bindings` list to change how the macro triggers subsequent behaviors.